Center for Childhood Obesity Research

 Matthew is a curious, energetic, affectionate four-year-old from Altoona, Pennsylvania who always wants to help the teachers in his Head Start preschool class.
 He often arrives at his Head Start classroom hungry because there is not enough food to eat at his home.

 Both in and out of preschool, Matthew faces many challenges.
 All children act out, but sometimes Matthew is disruptive to the classroom; ignoring and defying his teachers.
 His father died, his mother’s boyfriend is in prison, and she has been unable to find consistent work.
-She often feels overwhelmed because she does not earn a livable wage and lacks social support.
+She says that she often feels overwhelmed because she does not earn a livable wage and lacks social support.
 Matthew’s home tends to be chaotic.
 He often arrives at school tired and poorly dressed in dirty clothing; sometimes he even arrives without underwear.

-Matthew and his classmates who live in poverty face many difficult experiences and conditions that often make it difficult for them to manage their emotions, increasing the risk for lower academic achievement.
+Matthew and his classmates who live in poverty face many experiences and conditions that often make it difficult for them to manage their emotions, increasing the risk for lower academic achievement.
 Working with the staff in his Head Start class this year, Matthew improved how he responds to his emotions.
 As June approached, Matthew did not want school to end.
 His teacher, Christina Pavlock, did not want him to lose the predictability and structure—and food—that school provides.

 “He scarfs down food,” Pavlock said.
 “He knows that he may not be able to fill his belly again for a long time, so when given the opportunity, he eats.
 Without Head Start this summer, I worry about him having enough to eat.”